intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - Gradient

   Gradient based criterion.
 The algorithm prunes the weight by the lowest gradient value of each layer with given sparsity target.
 Note that when using a gradient-based criterion, it is necessary to let the pruning start step >= 1.

 - SNIP

   Gradient based criterion.
-Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for more details.$ $ and $G$ are model's weights and gradients respectively.
+Please refer to the original [paper](https://arxiv.org/abs/1810.02340) for more details. $W$ and $G$ are model's weights and gradients respectively.

   $$Score = |W \times G|$$